MicrosoftDocs/cpp-docs/docs/linux/linux-asan-configuration.md

 gcc --version
 ```

-You can also view the version of libasan-dbg you will need by looking at the Debug pane of the output window.
+You can also view the version of libasan-dbg you will need by running your program and then looking at the **Debug** pane of the **Output** window.
 The version of ASan that is loaded corresponds to the version of libasan-dbg you will need on your Linux machine.
-You can use **Ctrl + F** to search for "libasan" in the Debug pane of the output window.
+You can use **Ctrl + F** to search for "libasan" in the window.
 If you have libasan4, for example, you see a line like this:

 ```output
 Loaded '/usr/lib/x86_64-linux-gnu/libasan.so.4'.
 Symbols loaded.